MusikAnimal/pageviews/README.md

 This first time around you'll need to install all node pacakges and dependencies with `npm install`.

 ### Local
-Run `grunt pageviews` for the main pageviews app, `grunt top` for the top pages app, or just `grunt` to compile everything.
+Run `grunt pageviews` for the main pageviews app.
+To save time, you can run `grunt haml` to just compile the HAML files, or `grunt sass` to compile the SCSS.

 ### Production
-Before pushing to master remember to run `grunt production` so the assets are minified.
+Before making a pull request or pushing to master, remember to run `grunt production` so the assets are minified and concatenated.

 ## Implementation approach